Courtesy of Unsplash

 Article continues below advertisement

-In smaller parks, closure can mean that visitor centers and facilities stop operating and special programming is canceled, but larger, more popular parks have taken stricter measures, closing roads, parking lots, and specific areas, or even barring access to the entire park.
+In smaller parks, closure can mean that visitor centers and facilities stop operating and special programming is canceled, but larger, more popular parks have closed roads, parking lots, and specific areas, or even barred access to the entire park.

 In parks that are still operating for day use, park bathrooms will be open and trash services will be running.
 But if you’re visiting a closed park, you will not be able to rely on those same facilities or emergency services.